-My second baby was a 10 pound 1 ounce boy.
+My second baby was a 10 pound 1-ounce boy.
 Even with his size, second labor was far easier.
 I barely felt it until my midwife helped dilate me with a foley bulb.

-Natural birth isn’t any more of a cakewalk than a birth with epidural, but I’m proud of both experiences.
+Natural birth isn’t any more of a cakewalk than birth with epidural, but I’m proud of both experiences.

-21. Donna from the The Upward Blip
+21. Donna from The Upward Blip

 Labor was uncomfortable and exhausting, but it was never painful for me.

-With my first born, I was in labor for 22 hours.
+With my firstborn, I was in labor for 22 hours.
 I didn’t know what to expect so I just followed everything my doctor and nurses told me.
 It sure was easy to follow instructions, but nerve-wracking nonetheless.

-Experience did wonders with my second labor.
+The experience did wonders with my second labor.
 My firsthand experience with labor and delivery made my second a lot less scary, easier, and shorter.